-A nkisi (plural: minkisi) is loosely translated a ‘spirit’ yet it is represented as a container of sacred substances which are activated by supernatural forces that can be summoned into the physical world.
+A nkisi (plural: minkisi) is loosely translated as a “spirit,” yet it is represented as a container of sacred substances which are activated by supernatural forces that can be summoned into the physical world.
 Visually, these minkisi can be as simple as pottery or vessels containing medicinal herbs and other elements determined to be beneficial in curing physical illness or alleviating social ills.
-In other instances minkisi can be represented as small bundles, shells, and carved wooden figures.
-Minkisi represent the ability to both ‘contain’ and ‘release’ spiritual forces which can have both positive and negative consequences on the community.
+In other instances, minkisi can be represented as small bundles, shells, and carved wooden figures.
+Minkisi represent the ability to both ‘contain’ and ‘release’ spiritual forces, which can have both positive and negative consequences on the community.

-Nkisi nkondi figures are highly recognizable through an accumulation pegs, blades, nails or other sharp objects inserted into its surface.
-Medicinal combinations called bilongo are sometimes stored in the head of the figure but frequently in the belly of the figure which is shielded by a piece of glass, mirror or other reflective surface.
-The glass represents the ‘other world’ inhabited by the spirits of the dead who can peer through and see potential enemies.
+Nkisi nkondi figures are highly recognizable through an accumulation of pegs, blades, nails, or other sharp objects inserted into its surface.
+Medicinal combinations called bilongo are sometimes stored in the head of the figure but frequently in the belly of the figure, which is shielded by a piece of glass, mirror, or other reflective surface.
+The glass represents the ‘other world’ inhabited by the spirits of the dead, who can peer through and see potential enemies.
 Elements with a variety of purposes are contained within the bilongo.
 Seeds may be inserted to tell a spirit to replicate itself; mpemba or white soil deposits found near cemeteries represent and enlist support from the spiritual realm.
-Claws may incite the spirits to grasp something while stones may activate the spirits to pelt enemies or protect one from being pelted.
+Claws may incite the spirits to grasp something, while stones may activate the spirits to pelt enemies or protect one from being pelted.